-Backaches.
-As your center of gravity shifts forward, your back muscles overcompensate and become sore as a result.
+- Backaches.
+As your center of gravity shifts forward, your back muscles overcompensate and become sore.
 Plus, your ligaments loosen thanks to pregnancy hormones, making you more likely to hurt your back.

-Snoring.
-Your nasal passages may swell up during pregnancy, causing snoring.
+- Snoring.
+Your nasal passages may swell up during pregnancy, which can make you snore.
 Extra pressure from your growing girth can also make snoring worse.
 Changes like these may briefly block breathing over and over during sleep (sleep apnea).

-Anxiety.
-You've got a lot to think about right now with baby on the way.
+- Anxiety.
+You've got a lot to think about right now with your baby on the way.
 The many thoughts and worries spinning through your head can keep you from sleep.

 Treating insomnia is a little more challenging when you're pregnant, but it's not impossible.
 Many sleep medicines aren't considered safe for pregnant women and their babies.

-- Limit coffee.
-Not only will the caffeine keep you awake, but coffee also makes it harder for your body to absorb the iron you and your baby need.
+- Limit caffeinated beverages.
+Not only do they keep you awake, but they make it harder for your body to absorb the iron you and your baby need.

 - Drink plenty of water during the day, but stop drinking a couple of hours before bedtime so you don't have to wake up to go to the bathroom.

 - Get out and walk for about 30 minutes a day.
 Exercise helps you sleep better.
-Just don't exercise within four hours of bedtime because it can keep you awake.
+Just don't exercise within 4 hours of bedtime because it can keep you awake.

 - Take a warm bath, or ask your partner for a massage to relax you.